 The Supervisory Board currently consists of five members with very specific expertise in FMO’s focus areas.They are appointed by the General Meeting of Shareholders upon nomination of the Supervisory Board.
 The Works’ Council recommends the nomination of one third of the members.

 Supervisory Board Members

-Dirk Jan Van den Berg was the President of Delft University of Technology (2008-2015), which he joined after many years at the Netherlands Ministry of Foreign Affairs.
+Dirk Jan Van den Berg was Chair of the Executive Board of Sanquin Blood Supply (2015-2020) and before that he was the President of Delft University of Technology (2008-2015), which he joined after many years at the Netherlands Ministry of Foreign Affairs.
 He served as the Dutch Ambassador to China and Mongolia (2005-2008), as The Netherlands Permanent Representative to the United Nations (2001-2005) in New York and has been the Secretary-General of the ministry for an extended period of time (1992-2001).
 Between 1980 and 1992 he held several positions at the Ministry of Economic Affairs, lastly as Deputy Director General for Industry.